 Latin America is one of the world’s most exciting travel destinations, yet it remains relatively undiscovered by British holidaymakers.
 There’s a tremendous variety of experiences on offer in South and Central America, from mountains and jungle to vibrant cities and paradise beaches.

-The 2014 World Cup opened the eyes of many people to that Brazil’s stunning landscapes and warm people.
-That sentiment has grown further with the 2016 Olympics in Rio.
+The 2016 Olympics in Rio opened the eyes of many people to Brazil’s stunning landscapes and warm people.
 There has also been growing interest in the food and wine of South America.
 Wine from Chile and Argentina is already well loved, but Brazilian, Mexican and Peruvian cuisine is increasingly fashionable in the UK.

 As enticing as it is, Latin America is also challenging.
 For a start there is a language barrier.
 Spanish is spoken across most of the continent, with Portuguese the language of Brazil.
 The only country with any volume of tourists that is English speaking is Belize in Central America.
 Elsewhere, even in the most cosmopolitan cities independent travellers struggle without some of the language.
 That’s partly why this is a holiday where you need a tour operator to organise the whole thing and help you along the way.

 The other challenge is the sheer size of the place.
 Unless you have six months to spare, don’t even think about travelling vast distances across multiple countries.
 Each of the main tourist destinations – Brazil, Peru, Argentina, Chile, Mexico and Ecuador – has more than enough to keep you busy for several weeks.
 If you want to do another country, it’s often best to plan another trip in the future.